 - details of the treatment to be carried out (patch test or full treatment)

-- a list of the contra-indications that would prevent having the treatment (if form for patch test)
+- a list of the contra-indications that would prevent having the treatment

 - information about the potential risks (this may include things like allergic reactions, hospitalisation, permanent disfigurement or even death)

 - a section confirming that the customer has had a patch test (if relevant) and has had no adverse reaction, or that they were offered a patch test but refused it